koneal2013/flightify/README.md

 make docker-start
 ```

 Flightify will listen on port 8080 by default.
-Optionally, you can provide a configuration file (.yaml or .json) to override the default configuration. see [config.json](./config.json) for an example of what values can be overridden.
+Optionally, you can override the default configuration via the [config.json](./config.json) file.
+The config file ([config.json](./config.json)) is automatically passed as an argument to the `make start` and `make docker-start` commands (see [setup and run](#set-up-and-run)) and must be present in the project root to build.
+See [config.json](./config.json) for an example of what values can be overridden.

 ### Test